sehlen-bsi/botan-docs/docs/testspec/src/11_pubkey_enc.rst

 modes lead to an exception (negative test).
 In the following one positive and one negative test is shown.

-**Remark from review of 3.12.0:** No change in the test code or test vectors referenced here.

 .. table::
    :class: longtable